4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 If the subject photographed is an animal, you have the definition of the moody wildlife photography.

-Moody photography is a way to show the environment.
+Moody photography is a way to incorporate the environment.
 That is why I like to call my pictures "environmental wildlife photography".

-In the rest of the article, I will only use the general term that is most commonly used.
+In the rest of the article, I will only use the general term of “moody” that is most used.

 If you are referring to the definition of wildlife mood photography, you need to specify a set of characters.
 This means that the composition must be large.
 The animal being photographed must occupy a small area in the photo.
 It is not a portrait or a close-up.
-Personally, in an atmospheric animal photo, my animals do not occupy more than 10% of the photo's surface.
+Personally, in a moody wildlife photo, my animals do not occupy more than 10% of the photo's surface.
 Like all rules, there are sometimes exceptions, but they are rare.

-Personally, even if I am passionate about photographing wild animals living in natural environments, they are often only a pretext in my photos.
+Personally, even if I am enthusiastic about photographing wild animals living in natural environments, they are often only a pretext in my photos.
 They are used as points of attachment for me.
 Indeed, my art photos allow me to express myself, to translate emotions or to transmit messages.
-For me, a photo is a whole.
+For me, a photo is a form of self-expression.
 I do not photograph to show animals.
 This has already been done millions of times.
 Photography is for me a channel to reveal some little thing that is present inside of me and you, whether it be wonder, curiosity, loneliness, excitement, pride, etc.

 Tip #1 for Creating a Good Wildlife Photo: Choose the Right Decor